 - The facility reflects wood in multiple states: sited within a dense area of trees, built from wood products, and generating energy from wood waste.

-The Bioenergy Research & Demonstration Facility (BRDF) was built in response to UBC’s need to generate sufficient heat and power to meet the campus’ growing energy demand through an affordable alternative fuel source that would also reduce campus greenhouse gas emissions.
-The plant converts wood chips into a synthesis gas for heating, and electricity generation through an internal combustion engine that powers a generator.
+The Bioenergy Research & Demonstration Facility (BRDF) was built in response to UBC’s need to generate sufficient heat and power to meet the campus’ growing energy demand through an affordable alternative fuel source that also reduces campus greenhouse gas emissions.
+The plant converts wood chips into a synthesis gas for heating as well as electricity generation through an internal combustion engine that powers a generator.
 A first–of–its–kind project in North America, the system processes renewable biomass to generate thermal energy for heating campus buildings.
 The system reduces UBC’s reliance on fossil fuels, provides a quarter of campus heating needs, and eliminates 14 percent of campus greenhouse gas emissions.

-The industrial purpose of the BRDF drove the selection and design of the structural system, materials, and connections.
-The exposed structure of engineered wood is well-suited to the facility’s industrial duties.
-This includes a combination of Douglas-fir glue-laminated timber (glulam) columns and beams that function as composite assemblies with SPF cross-laminated timber (CLT) walls, floors, and roof decking all supported on a concrete foundation.
-The CLT panels create a beautiful natural wood interior surface that required no additional finishes.
+The industrial purpose of the building drove the selection and design of the structural system, materials, and connections.
+An exposed structure of engineered wood is well-suited to the facility’s industrial duties.
+This includes a combination of Douglas-fir glue-laminated timber (glulam) columns and beams that function as composite assemblies with spruce-pine-fir (SPF) cross-laminated timber (CLT) walls, floors, and roof decking all supported on a concrete foundation.
+The CLT panels create a beautiful natural wood interior surface that requires no additional finishes.